 - 1. Penalty for violation of Section II, Paragraph D, Protected Wildlife: - a.
 It is a felony offense to hunt, shoot, or possess any Protected Wildlife.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine of not more than \$5,000, or by both imprisonment and fine; provided, however, that the court shall have no discretion to impose a term of imprisonment less than 5 days actually served unless the record clearly establishes that the person so convicted has committed no previous felonies.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced to imprisonment of a term not to exceed more than one year, or by a fine of not more than \$5,000, or by both imprisonment and fine per charge; however, that the minimum term of imprisonment must be no less than 5 days actually served unless the record clearly establishes that the person so convicted has committed no previous felonies.
 In addition, the sentence shall carry an automatic revocation of all hunting privileges for no less than two years.
-Notwithstanding the foregoing, it shall not be a violation, and no penalty shall apply to the following: - (i) eagles obtained from incidental take or natural death on the Reservation, or any parts thereof passed down through families for ceremonial usage; and - (ii) incidental take of fishers in trapping. - b.
+Notwithstanding the foregoing, it shall not be a violation, and no penalty shall apply to the following: - (i) eagles obtained from incidental take or natural death on the Reservation, or any parts thereof passed down through families for ceremonial usage: and - (ii) incidental take of fishers in trapping. - b.
 Any repeat conviction of II.D shall be a felony.
-Subject to Article 13.25 of the Quileute Tribal Code, for any repeat conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine of not more than \$5,000, or by both imprisonment and fine; provided, however, that the court shall have no discretion to impose a term of imprisonment less than 5 days actually served.
-In addition, the person shall be subject to automatic revocation of all hunting privileges for a period of not less than three (3) years, such revocation to apply consecutively if an existing revocation term is still in operation. - 2.
+Subject to Article 13.25 of the Quileute Tribal Code, for any repeat conviction, a person shall be sentenced by imprisonment of a term not to exceed more than one year, or by a fine of not more than \$5,000, or by both imprisonment and fine per charge; provided, however, that the minimum term of imprisonment must be no less than 5 days actually served.
+In addition, the person shall be subject to an automatic revocation of all hunting privileges for a period of not less than three (3) years, such revocation shall apply consecutively if an existing revocation term is still in operation. - 2.
 Penalty for violation of Section II, Paragraph E, Waste: - a.
 It is a gross misdemeanor to kill wildlife and then intentionally or negligently cause it to go to waste.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served unless the record clearly establishes that the
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a term of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine per charge; however, the minimum term of imprisonment must be no less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous natural resource violations; in addition, the person shall receive an automatic and mandatory revocation of hunting privileges for no less than one year.

-- person so convicted has committed no previous crimes; in addition, the person shall receive an automatic and mandatory revocation of hunting privileges for no less than one year. - b.
+b.
 It is a gross misdemeanor to repeat this offense (i.e., violate II.E) within three years of a conviction date.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced by imprisonment for a term of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine per charge; however, the minimum term of imprisonment must be no less than 2 days actually served.
 Revocations will be added onto any previous revocations still in effect and applied consecutively.